alisolphp/LearnHub/README.md

 - Ask follow-up questions about any section of a summary.
 - Turn flashcards into interactive Q&A practice.
-- Translate explanations to your preferred natural language.
+- Translate explanations into your preferred tone and natural language.
 - See examples in the programming language you are most comfortable with.
+- Get freshness notes after each explanation (useful for older books and videos).
 - Simulate interview-style discussions using the mock interview summaries.
+- Go deeper into the topic with advanced AI hints at the end.

 A simple workflow is: